 Recommended by Caroline from CK Travels.

 Doi Inthanon is the highest mountain in Thailand and is a must-see for adventure travelers and nature lovers.
 Besides being one of Chiang Mai city’s most popular day trips, there are also many things to see and do at this Thai landmark.
-Highlights include visiting the Wachiritharn Waterfall and taking in the incredible panoramic views of lush highland forest scenery from the Royal Twin Pagodas’ gardens.
+Highlights include visiting the Wachiritharn Waterfall (one of the most beautiful waterfalls in Chiang Mai) and taking in the incredible panoramic views of lush highland forest scenery from the Royal Twin Pagodas’ gardens.
 Trekking is also extremely popular, with some stunning nature walks taking you through paddy fields and past hill tribe villages.

 Other facilities in the National Park include markets, shops, cafes, and restaurants.
 The Royal Project Kitchen is a lovely spot for lunch and has some very pretty gardens to explore.